 6. Where will Chicken be?
 Chicken will be at the east end studio shop.

 So we’re off!
 Walls are coming down!
 Water-damaged plaster is being scraped off!
 Lights and wiring are hanging down somewhat dangerously!

 There’s still a lot to be done over the next few weeks, on the outside facade, plumbing and electrical, installing lights, paint, flooring, cleaning it all up, and that’s all before we even begin to consider the move, with the big metal shelving and packing tables, and all of the shop furniture and stock.
+There’s going to be so much dust and dirt flying about, we’re dreading the big clean!
+We’ve heard that there some pretty good commercial cleaning services Dallas offer so we might use one to save us getting on our hands and knees and scrubbing the place clean.
+It’ll also be nice walking into a fully furnished and gleaming shop once this is all over too.
 Jon and sometimes I have been traversing the city to pick up lighting or supplies or to meet with someone.
+A friend of ours recommended getting in some commercial painters to do the painting for us, it’s a great idea but we’ll see how we get on!
 Someone is currently using the front of our new shop to store their barrels of used cooking oil, so some lucky Joe (or Jon) is going to have to take care of that, too.

 Jon and his contractor/therapist/life coach.